dotnet/docs-maui/docs/ios/deployment/overview.md

 ## Download the provisioning profile on your Mac build host

-To publish a .NET MAUI iOS app, your Mac build host must contain the provisioning profile for your app.
-This profile can be added to your Mac build host with the following steps:
+After creating the provisioning profile, it must be added to your Mac build host.
+The profile can be downloaded to your Mac build host with the following steps:

 1. On your Mac, launch Xcode.
 1. In Xcode, select the **Xcode > Preferences...** menu item.
 1. In the **Preferences** dialog, select the **Accounts** tab.
-1. In the **Accounts** tab, click the **+** button to add your Apple Developer Account details:
+1. In the **Accounts** tab, click the **+** button to add your Apple Developer Account to Xcode:

     :::image type="content" source="media/overview/accounts-dialog.png" alt-text="Xcode Accounts dialog in preferences.":::